LeoVen/C-Macro-Collections/README.md

 * __documentation__ - The markdowns used by [mdBook](https://github.com/rust-lang/mdBook) to generate the website
 * __examples__ - Examples using the C Macro Collections Library
 * __src__ - All headers part of the C Macro Collections Library
-    * __macro\_collections.h__ - Master header containing all collections and utilities
 * __tests__ - Where all tests are hosted

 ## Available Collections

-Check out the STATUS file at the root of the project for more information.

 __The following table is an overview of all the currently available or upcoming data structures__: